 Always monitor and record the back pressure of your system so that you can quickly identify any changes that may cause a problem.
-When installing a suppressor, you should always measure the backpressure before connecting to the MS. After connection, the pressure should not change by more than 100 or 150 psi for 4mm or 2mm suppressors respectively.
+When installing a suppressor, you should always measure the backpressure before installing a mass spectrometer (MS), usually downstream of the conductivity detector.
+After connection, the pressure should not change by more than 100 psi.

-When connecting the suppressor (perhaps via a PEEK tee) to the mass spectrometer it is important to use tubing with the correct dimensions.
+When connecting the MS (perhaps via a PEEK tee) it is important to use tubing with the correct dimensions.
 The safest option is to use pre-cut IC viper tubing for IC-MS. If this is not possible then do not use excessive lengths or PEEKtubing with an internal diameter less than 0.01”.
 It is also important to check that sample components are soluble in the aqueous environment during chromatography and in the solvent environment post chromatography.
 Samples that are not soluble will tend to precipitate and may cause issues with backpressure and leakage.

 Like what you are learning?

 Q: In your opinion which is the best column-suppressor combination for polar pesticides in food and why?